Elizabeth Aselage, Specialist, Patient Advocacy & Discovery & Translational R&D, Retrophin, Inc.

 Tim Hammonds, PhD, Deputy Director Drug Discovery, Therapeutic Discovery Labs, Cancer Research UK

 Tim has been in his current role since April 2014.
-He leads multiple aspects of translational drug discovery and has strategic responsibility for the Cancer Biology Advisory Board and the design, planning, negotiation and management of multi-site academia-industry
+He leads multiple aspects of translational drug discovery and has strategic responsibility for the Cancer Biology Advisory Board and the design, planning, negotiation and management of multi-site

-had been been central to establishing their small molecule drug discovery capabilities.
+of Leicester and had been been central to establishing their small molecule drug discovery capabilities.
 He has a degree in Pharmacy and a PhD in pharmaceutical chemistry and microbiology from the University of Nottingham.